yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/with-kubernetes.md

 ## Tyk Kubernetes Ingress and Service Mesh Controller

-We provide a kubernetes controller that enables Tyk to be used as both a native ingress controller (expose services using an ingress specification), and as a service mesh sidecar injector.
+We provide a Kubernetes controller that enables Tyk to be used as both a native Ingress controller (expose services using an Ingress specification), and as a service mesh sidecar injector.
 The source code for the controller can be seen in our Github repository here:

 https://github.com/TykTechnologies/tyk-helm-chart#using-the-ingress-controller